-Philippe Claudel, author of the Independent Foreign Fiction Prize-winning Brodeck’s Report, is back!
+Philippe Claudel, author of why is academic writing so difficult the Independent Foreign Fiction Prize-winning Brodeck’s Report, is back!
 On March 31 we will be publishing Monsieur Linh and His Child, which joins Brodeck’s Report and the earlier Grey Souls as part of a loose, thematic trilogy about the devastating physical and psychological effects of warfare:

 Traumatized by memories of his war-ravaged country, and with his son and daughter-in-law dead, Monsieur Linh travels to a foreign land to bring the child in his arms to safety.
 The other refugees in the detention centre are unsure how to help the old man; his caseworkers are compassionate, but overworked.
 Monsieur Linh struggles beneath the weight of his sorrow, and becomes increasingly bewildered and isolated in this unfamiliar, fast-moving town.
 And then he encounters Monsieur Bark.
 They do not speak each other’s language, but Monsieur Bark is sympathetic to the foreigner’s need to care for the child.
 Recently widowed and equally alone, he is eager to talk, and Monsieur Linh knows how to listen.
 The two men share their solitude, and find friendship in an unlikely dialogue between two very different cultures.

 For an early review of the novel, be sure to check out the excellent BookMonkeyScibbles blog.
 Or, depending on how strong your French is, the short video clip below may further whet your appetite.

 If you haven’t read Brodeck’s Report yet, these reviews will surely send it to the top of your “to read” list: